Ionosphere: Layers of ionization

 At night the F layer is the only layer of significant ionization present, while the ionization in the E and D layers is extremely low.
-During the day, the D and E layers become much more heavily ionized, as does the F layer, which develops an additional, weaker region of ionisation known as the F_{1} layer.
+During the day, the D and E layers become much more heavily ionized, as does the F layer, which develops an additional, weaker region of ionization known as the F_{1} layer.
 The F_{2} layer persists by day and night and is the main region responsible for the refraction and reflection of radio waves.